Skip to main content

 Economics Personal Statementfor Cambridge

 A complete Economics personal statement example for Cambridge applications in the UCAS 2026 three-question format.
-Written by admissions specialists who know what Cambridge tutors look for.
+Annotated by admissions specialists who know what Cambridge tutors look for.

 01